 Today we'll evaluate Akamai Technologies, Inc. (NASDAQ:AKAM) to determine whether it could have potential as an investment idea.
-Specifically, we're going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.
+In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.

 Return On Capital Employed (ROCE): What is it?

 ROCE is a measure of a company's yearly pre-tax profit (its return), relative to the capital employed in the business.
 Generally speaking a higher ROCE is better.
 Overall, it is a valuable metric that has its flaws.
 Author Edwin Whiting says to be careful when comparing the ROCE of different businesses, since 'No two businesses are exactly alike.

 How Do You Calculate Return On Capital Employed?

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Akamai Technologies:

 0.093 = US$534m ÷ (US$6.4b - US$603m) (Based on the trailing twelve months to September 2019.)